CleanCut/rust_programming/HowToLearnRust.md

 - [The Rust Programming Language](https://doc.rust-lang.org/book/), aka "The Book" - the official free online book about the language, though you can [purchase a physical copy](https://amzn.to/2Li5ymI) if you prefer.
 - [Programming Rust](https://amzn.to/2KC72XV) - The O'Reilly book by Jim Blandy and Jason Orendorff.
-Fantastic book focused on using the Rust language.
-Much longer and more in depth than you can get elsewhere.
+Fantastic book focused on using the Rust language, but it covers only the 2015 edition.
+Hopefully they release a 2nd edition in the future.

 **Informational**